-When we use the term "Adjusted EBITDA", we are referring to income before income taxes, adjusted for net income attributable to non-controlling interests, interest expense, net, depreciation and amortization, equity-based compensation expense, contingent acquisition compensation expense, transaction, integration and acquisition costs, loss (gain) on litigation settlements, gain on acquisition escrow release, loss on disposals and deconsolidations, net, reserve adjustments, impairment charges, gain on amendment to tax receivable agreement, tax receivable agreement (benefit) expense and loss on debt refinancing.
+When we use the term "Adjusted EBITDA", we are referring to income (loss) before income taxes, adjusted for net income attributable to non-controlling interests, interest expense, net, depreciation and amortization, equity-based compensation expense, transaction, integration and acquisition costs, (gain) loss on disposals and deconsolidations, net, loss (gain) on litigation settlements and other litigation costs, loss on debt extinguishment, tax receivable agreement expense (benefit), impairment charges, reserve adjustments, contingent acquisition compensation expense, gain on acquisition escrow release and gain on amendment to tax receivable agreement.
 We use Adjusted EBITDA as a measure of financial performance.
 Adjusted EBITDA is a key measure used by our management to assess operating performance, make business decisions and allocate resources.